 Your doctor’s opinion is a very important part of your Social Security disability case.
 Social Security often relies on doctor’s opinions to help decide whether a disability applicant meets the requirements of a disability listing or whether the applicant has the residual functional capacity (RFC) to continue to work.

-Whether Social Security will rely on your doctor’s opinion depends on the provider's credentials, how the provider writes his or her opinion, whether it is consistent with other information in your file, whether medical evidence in your file supports the provider's opinion, and possibly your relationship (and history) with your provider.
+Whether Social Security will rely on your medical provider's opinion depends on the provider's credentials, how the provider writes his or her opinion, whether it is consistent with other information in your file, whether medical evidence in your file supports the provider's opinion, and possibly your relationship (and history) with your provider.

 Social Security will review everything that you submit for your case, but they may disregard medical evidence that does not come from an “acceptable medical source.”
 Acceptable medical sources are:

-If your treating doctor is not an acceptable medical source, Social Security may either disregard the doctor's opinion or it may just use the doctor's information to establish the severity of your impairment.
+If your treating doctor is not an acceptable medical source, Social Security may either disregard the doctor's opinion or it may just use the provider's information to establish the severity of your impairment.
 For example, you may submit a letter from your chiropractor saying that you have degenerative disc disease that meets a disability listing, but Social Security will disregard that opinion.
-However, if the chiropractor goes on to say that they have been treating you for years and that you cannot sit or stand for more than 30 minutes at a time, then Social Security may use that information to decide if your condition is serious.
-(If you are trying to get disability for degenerative disc disease, you will need a diagnosis from an acceptable medical source such as an M.D. and medical evidence like MRI’s.)
+However, if the chiropractor goes on to say that he or she has been treating you for years and that you cannot sit or stand for more than 30 minutes at a time, Social Security could use that information to decide how severe your condition is.
+(If you are trying to get disability for degenerative disc disease, you will also need a diagnosis from an acceptable medical source such as an M.D. and medical evidence such as an MRI.)

 Social Security refers to any letter or statement from a doctor as a "medical source statement."
 Unless your medical source statement describes your diagnosis, your symptoms, your treatment history, and the limitations imposed by your condition, then you may not win your case even though your doctor thinks you are disabled.

-If you have been receiving treatment or taking medications for your condition, your medical source statement should indicate whether any of the treatments or medications were effective.
-You need to show that you are disabled in spite of treatments and medications.
+Finally, if you have been receiving treatment or taking medications for your condition, your medical source statement should indicate whether any of the treatments or medications were effective.
+You need to show that you are unable to work in spite of treatments and medications.
 If there are side effects to any of your medications, the medical source statement should describe them.
 For example, if the only effective treatment for your condition is a medication that makes you too drowsy to function, then Social Security needs to know that.